MerginMaps/docs/src/field/external_gps.md

 ## List of known supported GPS devices
 External GPS functionality depends on the manufacturer and on the specific model of your GPS device.
 These devices are currently known to work well:

-- **Emlid Reach RS+** - directly via bluetooth connection.
+- **Emlid Reach RS+** - directly via Bluetooth connection, has an internal NTRIP client to receive corrections.
 Android only.
-It can connect to phone's hotspot and it has internal NTRIP client to receive corrections.
 - **Leica FLX100** - through [Leica Zeno Connect app](https://play.google.com/store/apps/details?id=com.leica.zenoconnect&hl=en&gl=US) which also acts as a NTRIP client and sends the corrections to the device.
 The app will set mock location in Android.
 It is also possible to connect directly via Bluetooth (even multiple phones can be connected at once), but if no phone has Zeno app running, there will be no corrections available.
 Android only (even though Zeno app is on iOS too, it's not supported, at least this device).
 - **Trimble R2** - through [Trimble Mobile Manager app](https://play.google.com/store/apps/details?id=com.trimble.trimblemobilemanager) which also acts as a NTRIP client and sends the corrections to the device.
 The app will set mock location in Android.